 1. Think International

 This comes down to making sure your portfolio is properly diversified.
-While U.S. stock markets are presently overvalued, most all equity markets abroad are either reasonably priced or flat out on sale versus their historical valuations.
-See this chart below:
+While the U.S. stock market is presently overvalued due to its sustained run higher, most all equity markets abroad are either reasonably priced or flat out on sale versus their historical valuations.
+See the two charts here below:

-Take a look at your portfolio and first see if you have any international equity exposure at all.
-If not, definitely make sure to add a position in your portfolio as there is a high likelihood those markets will outperform the U.S. markets over the near to mid-term.
+All this being said, take a look at your portfolio and first see if you have any international equity exposure at all.
+If not, definitely make sure to add a position in your portfolio as there is a good chance these markets will outperform the U.S. over the near to mid-term.
 If you already have international equity exposure, now might be the time to tilt even more of your portfolio in that direction.

 2. Pocket Some Earnings

-You can do this with your own portfolio if you are feeling stress over the stock market.
+You can do this with your own portfolio if you are feeling entirely too much stress over your investments.
 Just make sure you establish a hard rule for when you will redeploy those funds; possibly after a preset and specific amount of time, or after you land that raise or new job that will enhance the whole of your financial picture.

 3. Dollar-Cost Average